MuhammadUsamaAwan/game-manager/README.md

 **Description**

-Scrap games from metacritics for PC.
-Add to your own db and manage games statuses, delete and recover them also scrap for new games as well.
+Scrap games from metacritic for PC.
+Add it to your own db and manage games statuses, delete and recover them also scrap for new games as well.

 **To Run**